abbodi1406/BatUtil/W10UI/README.md

 start the process automatically once you execute the script
 the option will also auto exit at the end without prompt

+* UseWimlib
+detect and use wimlib-imagex.exe for exporting wim files instead dism.exe

 - Note: Do not change the structure of W10UI.ini, just set your options after the equal sign `=`

 - To restore old behavior and change options by editing the script, simply detele W10UI.ini file